home-assistant/home-assistant.io/source/_components/cover.wink.markdown

 ha_release: 0.13
 ---

-Wink cover/garage door functionality is currently limited to view only.
-Wink garage doors will still show the current state of the door, but control has been disabled for third parties.
+Wink cover/garage door functionality depends on the product you're using.
+With GoControl/Linear Home Assistant can open, close, and view state.
+Chamberlain is currently limited to view only.
+Meaning Home Assistant will only show the current state of the door and control has been disabled (by Chamberlain).
 If you have a Chamberlain garage door, and would like to control it via Home Assistant, please contact Chamberlain and request that they re-enabled third-party control.

 The following quote is from Wink.